oroinc/OroCalendarBundle/Resources/doc/api/calendar_event.md

 ### activityTargets

-A records to which the calendar event record associated with.
+Records associated with the calendar event record.

 ## SUBRESOURCES